-- Employee Development: Job rotations, underfills and other career-development opportunities have been utilized during this reporting period in an effort to retain and provide additional career paths for our employees. - Education and Awareness: DOJ conducted the following Access to Justice Continuing Legal Education sessions: - Indian Law, 401: Tribal Agreements (October 2016) - Understanding & Avoiding Workplace Harassment (Jan 2016, June 2016, Jan.
-2017, July, 2017) - Civil Commitments of the Mentally ill (June 2017) - Public Employers: ADA Part I and Part II (Sept.
-2017) - Indian Country Criminal Jurisdictional Training (Sept.
-2017) - Miscellaneous Training: The attorneys in the Labor & Employment Section of DOJ provided training to DOJ employees (and other agencies) on a number of topics including Sexual Harassment, Americans with Disability Act, Understanding Workplace Harassment, Employment Law, and Veteran's Preference.
-In addition, several of these topics were delivered during the Attorney General's 2017 Public Law Conference in 2017.
-See Workshop schedule in addendums. - Non-Discrimination and Harassment Policy: DOJ has an updated non-discrimination and harassment policy (Appendix A-2) which includes a complaint procedure for employees to follow.
+- Employee Development: Job rotations, underfills and other career-development opportunities have been utilized during this reporting period in an effort to retain and provide additional career paths for our employees. - Education and Awareness: DOJ provides continuing legal education (CLE) focusing on Access to Justice.
+Courses that have been presented since last biennium include Indian Law, 401: Tribal Agreements; Civil Commitments of the Mentally III, Race-the Power of an Illusion: The Difference Between Us.
+Access to Justice courses are open to all DOJ staff. - Miscellaneous Training: The attorneys in the Labor & Employment Section of DOJ provided training to DOJ employees (and other agencies) on a number of topics including Sexual Harassment, Americans with Disability Act, Understanding Workplace Harassment, Employment Law, and Veteran's Preference. - Non-Discrimination and Harassment Policy: DOJ has an updated non-discrimination and harassment policy (Appendix A-2) which includes a complaint procedure for employees to follow.
 DOJ also conducts mandatory training for all staff, and additional mandatory training for supervisors.
-During this reporting period, all complaints were promptly investigated and corrective action taken as appropriate. - ADA, Reasonable Accommodation: All new supervisors received training on the Americans with Disabilities Act and reasonable accommodation.
+During this reporting period, all complaints were promptly investigated, and corrective action taken as appropriate. - ADA, Reasonable Accommodation: All new supervisors received training on the Americans with Disabilities Act and reasonable accommodation.
 Staff requesting accommodation under the ADA were treated fairly, consistently, and were not discriminated against. - Affirmative Action Plan Education: DOJ educates managers about the Affirmative Action Plan, DOJ's goals, and managers' responsibilities.
 DOJ's executive staff will ensure that subordinate managers are aware of these goals and are actively working to accomplish them.